Floyd Odlum went from rags to riches in one of the most interesting and forgotten stories from the Great Depression.

 The Holy Financier’s blog post was that last link.
 The blog proved an excellent springboard for a deeper investigation into Odlum’s early life, initial career and his path to market fortunes.
 Although Odlum (pictured on the right) and Ben Graham never met, their investment philosophies are one in the same.

-We’ll journey through his upbringing, his days as a struggling lawyer and his initial attempt at market speculation.
+In this biography of Floyd Odlum, we’ll journey through his upbringing, his days as a struggling lawyer, and his initial attempt at market speculation.
 Then we’ll see how Odlum turned $39,000 into $700,000 in two years.

 Life Before The Markets